Sensational Truth: How to Improve Your Mood With Food

 Know your brain chemicals to improve your mood with food.

 Food is more than dinner on your plate- it’s fuel for the command center of the body.
 Your brain has served you pretty well thus far; it’s your responsibility to take care of your health to the best of your ability!
-Making some diet adjustments, whether major or minute, could drastically improve overall mood and mental health for the long-haul.
+Making some diet adjustments, whether major or minor, could drastically improve overall mood and mental health for the long haul.
 You can improve your mood with food.
 That’s the sensational truth!
-The Book Food & Mood goes more in depth on how to do this.
+The Book Food & Mood goes more in-depth on how to do this.

 What’s your favorite healthy meal?